 Even though this example uses the Microsoft CRM SDK, it can be applied to any third-party library.
 Additionally, by using a conditional compilation symbol, the behaviour of your application may be adopted to different versions of your api (e.g. use new features, omit deprecated functions).

-Usually, if you run into this problem, you will already have a rather complex solution in place.
+Usually, if you run into this problem, you already have a rather complex solution in place.
 So, I will keep it brief.

 My example solution looks like this: